Korea veteran back in Orangeburg after 70 years

 On July 27, 2018, North Korea turned over to the U.S. more than 55 boxes that had been purported to contain the remains of American service members killed during the Korean War.
 Louis Crosby’s remains were accounted for on April 21, 2020, with an announcement made in July.

 A graveside service with full military honors is scheduled for 11 a.m.
 Wednesday, Aug.
 18, which would have been the soldier's 89th birthday.
 The service and burial will be at Crestlawn Cemetery next to his parents.

-Thompson Funeral Home is in charge of arrangements.
+A processional to the cemetery will begin at Thompson Funeral Home traveling U.S. 301 south toward Edisto Memorial Gardens.
+A turn onto Riverside Drive will take the motorcade through Edisto Memorial Gardens, where Crosby's name appears among Korean War casualties listed on the memorial statue at the gardens' entrance.

 Earlier story by T&D Staff Writer Dionne Gleaton